Chris Pincher under investigation by parliamentary watchdog

 The row over the allegations against Mr Pincher ultimately sparked a row that helped end Mr Johnson’s premiership, after his handling of the scandal unleashed a wave of pent-up frustration with his leadership, already damaged by Partygate.

-The Pincher scandal – in which it emerged that Mr Johnson had appointed him to the Whips’ Office despite hearing allegations against him – brought an avalanche of ministerial resignations and his exit from Downing Street.
+The Pincher scandal – in which it emerged that Mr Johnson had appointed him to the whips’ office despite hearing allegations against him – brought an avalanche of ministerial resignations and his exit from Downing Street.

 Downing Street said Mr Johnson was not aware of any “specific allegations” about Mr Pincher when he appointed him to the whips office – but it emerged over the following days that he was told about allegations against him as far back as 2019.

 Mr Pincher has claimed a loss of office payment worth up to £8,000, according to The Times.
-In a response to an FoI request, the Treasury did not say whether Pincher claimed the full amount he is entitled to as a departing minister.
+In a response to a freedom of information request, the Treasury did not say whether Pincher claimed the full amount he is entitled to as a departing minister.

 Register for free to continue reading